sanukag/ai-maintenance-assistant/docs/architecture.md

 - `maintenance_assistant.embeddings` owns the provider contract and real OpenAI Embeddings API implementation.
 - `maintenance_assistant.retrieval` embeds a query and searches local vectors.
+- `maintenance_assistant.api` owns HTTP validation and response models while delegating ingestion, persistence and retrieval to the domain services.
 - `maintenance_assistant.cli` provides the first runnable interface to the ingestion service.